TheWicha/My-app-repo/README.md

 # My-app-repo

-Welcome to My App Repo where im trying to create my first aplication.
+Welcome to My App Repo where Im trying to create my first aplication!
-Im on my way to create simple blog page with proper backend setup including database witch is created by docker image.
+It will be simple blog page with proper setup.
+Including:
+  -Node
+  -Express
+  -React
+  -knex
+  -bookshelf
+  -Postgresql
+  -Docker
+  -Docker-compose